nsonnad/webdev-for-journos/slides/markdown/week-1.md

 - How does it make use of data and/or data visualization?
 - What was your overall impression of the piece?

+(I'll keep track of our collective answers)

 ---

 # examples discussion

+---

+# next week's homework

 ---